nomokazu/linking-attack-poc/README.md

 I will place a link to the paper here when it is publicly available.

-This repository includes a PoC for conducting a Linking Attack against GAEN and a simulation program to evaluate the attack success rate.
+This repository includes the code of a PoC implementation for conducting a Linking Attack against GAEN and a simulation program to evaluate the attack success rate.

-This artifact provides a proof-of-concept to demonstrate a linking attack against GAEN and a simulation to evaluate the attack success rate of a linking attack.
-The attack PoC allows a third party to evaluate the feasibility of a linking attack.
-Several pieces of hardware are required to run this attack PoC.
+This artifact provides a proof-of-concept implementation to demonstrate a linking attack against GAEN and a simulation to evaluate the attack success rate of a linking attack.
+The attack implementation allows a third party to evaluate the feasibility of a linking attack.
+Several pieces of hardware are required to run this attack PoC implementation.
 Specifically, an Ubertooth One, two USB-connected webcams, and an antenna that can be connected to the Ubertooth One.

 In addition, the simulation allows a third party to evaluate the attack success rate of the linking attack.
-By publishing the simulation programs used in the paper, we help third parties to carefully check our implementation.
+By publishing the simulation programs used in the paper, we help third parties carefully check our implementation.

-We hope that these PoCs will be used by third parties to enhance the security of GAEN and other BLE applications.
+We hope that these the code of a PoC implementations will be used by third parties to enhance the security of GAEN and other BLE applications.

 # Attack

-This is a PoC for Linking Attack against GAEN.
+This is the code of a PoC implementation for Linking Attack against GAEN.

 "attack" folder contains all files.